raspberrypilearning/paint-box/en/step_5.md

 --- task ---

 Add a new variable called `width`{:class="block3variables"}.
-Make sure it is se to 'all sprites'
+Make sure it is set to 'all sprites'

 [[[generic-scratch3-add-variable]]]